Redrot/redrot.github.io/other.md

 ---
-title: Other Fun!
+title: Other Things
-subtitle: Random things I like or do
+subtitle: Things I like
 ---

 - [Music](#music)